AyushMann29/EatNFun/README.md

-## SIPnPlay Project Documentation
-We team of 3 members from India successfully made a websites with such requests and added some extra features Team Members:
-    Srijita Mallik
-    Ayush Mann
-    Ankit Kumar

 ##Track 1
 Track question-
 SIPnPLAY wants a dream website for their cafe.
 Although, the owner had some requests from it's developers:-